aboyalejandro/basic-fine-tuning-pipelines/README.md

-# Generic Substack Fine-Tuning Data Processor
+# Fine-Tuning Pipeline For Your Substack Articles

 A modular tool that processes articles from **any Substack** to create high-quality training data for OpenAI fine-tuning.
 Simply provide your Substack RSS URL and OpenAI API key to generate instruction-response pairs optimized for fine-tuning.